chienyioma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Task 17 Display all lines that do not contain a word
 # Task 18 Display lines beginning with letter
 # Task 19 Replace multiple texts
-# Task 2o Delete characters
+# Task 20 Delete characters
+# Task 21 Reverse characters